BonifaceBassey/micropython/msp432/README.md

 * using GUI:

   Download to target is similar to the Windows description above.

 * using Command Line:

   Install uniflash_3.4 into the msp432 directory (/msp432/uniflash_3.4)

-  Setup new configuration (see "under Windows" above) and save it to the /uniflash_3.4 directory File -> Save Configuration As -> /uniflash_3.4/msp432_config.ccxml
+  Setup new configuration (see "under Windows" above) and save it to the /uniflash_3.4 directory

+  File -> Save Configuration As -> /uniflash_3.4/msp432_config.ccxml

-  Download to target from command line, $ make CROSS=1 deploy
+  Download to target from command line, `make CROSS=1 deploy`

 ## get REPL